jsiek/deduce/FunctionalProgramming.md

 define L12 = node(1, node(2, empty))
 ```

 You can branch on a value of union type using `switch`.
-For
+For example,
-example, the following function returns the first element of a
+the following function returns the first element of a `NatList`.
+Here
-`NatList`.
+we give an explicit type annotation for the `front` function.
+The type
+of a function starts with `fn`, followed by the parameter types, then
+`->`, and finally the return type.

 <!-- {.deduce #front} -->
 ```